nathansmith11170/JackTheResumeRipper/README.md

 # JackTheResumeRipper
-This web app uses Azure to rip your resume to shreds before your eyes
+This web app uses Microsoft Azure intellligence technology to rip your resume to shreds before your eyes.

+Tools that are used in this project:
+AWS Lambda
+Microsoft Azure
+Vue.js